deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Hunter that was swirling away downstream.
 "You only get one shot, but better one shot that counts than a thousand that don't."

 The humans exchanged glances.
 "I *like* this one."
-Warhorse said.
+WARHORSE said.

 "I can see why."
-Longlegs agreed.
+LONGLEGS agreed.
 "We'd better get moving.
 They'll know where their mates were.
 Our best bet is to get to the RP."

 "Right.
 Let me just fix his paw.
 He needs at least one working."
-Warhorse agreed, then turned to Regaari.
+WARHORSE agreed, then turned to Regaari.
 He grabbed something on his harness and the bag fell off, clearly designed for quick release.
 "Legsy, If you need ammo, check the pockets on the left side." he added.

-Warhorse's thick, armored fingers were strong enough to accidentally crush Regaari's bones to powder, but his trust in the human medic was well-placed.
-Warhorse's grip was merely firm, and he applied the dressing with paradoxical precision and delicacy while Longlegs reported the contact to Stainless and grabbed some of the offered ammunition.
+WARHORSE's thick, armored fingers were strong enough to accidentally crush Regaari's bones to powder, but his trust in the human medic was well-placed.
+WARHORSE's grip was merely firm, and he applied the dressing with paradoxical precision and delicacy while LONGLEGS reported the contact to STAINLESS and grabbed some of the offered ammunition.

-The process took only a few seconds before Warhorse stood and hoisted his bag back on.
+The process took only a few seconds before WARHORSE stood and hoisted his bag back on.
 "Okay, hop up.
 That'll do you for now.
 Let's go."

 Regaari didn't argue.
-Right now, the safest possible place in the universe seemed to be Warhorse's shoulders.
+Right now, the safest possible place in the universe seemed to be WARHORSE's shoulders.

 * * *